TaoLi-NYU/GMSA/README.md

 [Udacity](https://github.com/udacity/deep-reinforcement-learning/blob/master/tile-coding/Tile_Coding.ipynb) offers an example of classical tile coding, which is helpful for understanding the mechannism behind learning with adaptive basis.

 ### GMSA
-The updated code will be available after receiving feedback from the workshop participants.
+The code will be available after we complete the modification according to the feedback from the workshop participants.